VinGarcia/ports-and-adapters-go-template/v2-domain-adapters-and-helpers/README.md

 - `adapters/cache/contracts.go`
 - `adapters/cache/contracts.go`

-And the old `domain/contracts.go` was deleted.
+And the old `domain/contracts.go` was deleted, although in some situations where an interface is implemented by a service or by more than one adapter it would be ok to keep it on `domain/contracts.go`.

 We also moved the two helpers that we used to have inside the infra package to the helpers directory: